nunyvega/hand-controlled-app/README.md

 # Hand Control App

+## Still under development, not yet working as expected!
+It does work, but it is not detecting the fingers in multiple hand positions.

 ## Overview

 This application utilizes TensorFlow.js, TensorFlow Models Handpose, and React Webcam to create an interactive experience where users can control various elements on the screen using hand gestures.